mefrem/mefrem.github.io/_pages/about.md

 I'm Max.
 Hi.

-Besides my census details—American, male, born in '91—the best way to get to know me would be to read the site, my [Twitter](https://twitter.com/maxefremov), or take a peek at [my influences](/influences).
+Besides my census details—American, male, born in '91—the best way to get to know me would be to read the site, increasingly my [Twitter](https://twitter.com/maxefremov), or take a peek at [my influences](/influences).
 If you're interested by what you've seen here, then I'm sure I'd like to hear from you.
-AMA in the comments.
+I'm bullish about my internet friends.

 Some salient features:

 - I am extremely extroverted.
-Gwern started a tradition of including your big five personality metrics: I'm 98th percentile extroverted, 62nd on emotional stability, 89th on agreeableness, 80th on conscientiousness, and 91st on imagination according to some 8-minute quiz
+Gwern started a tradition of including your big five personality metrics: I'm 98th percentile extroverted, 62nd on emotional stability, 89th on agreeableness, 80th on conscientiousness, and 91st on imagination according to some 8-minute quiz.
+I'm earnest, warm, socially fearless, approachable, curious.
+Authentic and genuine is a word that comes up a lot.
-- I've been a part of the [rationalist](https://wiki.lesswrong.com/wiki/Rationalist_movement) community since 2013, and consider the movement and some of its blogs and thinkers among the most important influences on my life
+- I've been a part of the [rationalist](https://wiki.lesswrong.com/wiki/Rationalist_movement) community since 2013, and consider the movement and some of its blogs and thinkers among the most important influences on my life.
+There's a line clear from the grey tribe and blogs like Slate Star Codex to my [up and moving cross country to Austin to be closer to people I met Twitter](/now/)
 - I spent several years during college doing community service and disaster relief across the American Midwest.
 I met lots of people and came away with the confirmation that people are good and immensely decent
-- made lots of lifelong friends on the internet who then became my friends irl
+- lived in Seoul, South Korea, partied in Gangnam, hiked Seoraksan
-- lived in Seoul, South Korea, partied in Gangnam district, hiked the Seoraksan Mountains, handstood on Bukhansan (see below!)
+- Interested in understanding our inner world: shame, its absence, abundance, internal family systems psychotherapy, psychedelic science and research
-- I'm a gymnast and all-around athlete interested in health and longevity—check out the [fitness gram](https://www.instagram.com/maximally.me/)
+- I'm a gymnast! check out the [fitness gram](https://www.instagram.com/maximally.me/) and [fitness page](/fitness) here

 <center>